 A prospectus of the student’s proposed research project must be completed within 12 months of passing the preliminary exam.
 This prospectus must be filed on specific forms obtained at The Graduate School website (note that all forms shoudl be returned to the UConn Health Registrar’s Office, AM-039).

-Formats for the dissertation and the public defense of the thesis are governed by rules of the Graduate School and summarized on a Dissertation Submission Checklist.
+Formats for the dissertation and the public defense of the thesis are governed by rules of the Graduate School.
 Many GDB AoC students choose to schedule a final private defense meeting of the advisory committee and additional readers, where the content and significance of the thesis are reviewed in detail before the official public thesis defense.
 Tentative approval of the written dissertation may be granted at this time by the committee.
 This tentative approval must be granted by the committee prior to scheduling the public defense.
 The public defense must be announced through the Graduate School at least 2 weeks ahead of time.
 This final examination entails a formal seminar presented by the student to an audience that must include at least 5 faculty and must include all members of the advisory committee.
 The student will field and answer questions, and a final (private) vote by all the faculty in attendance will be conducted to accept or reject the dissertation.
 The Report on the Final Examination is then signed by faculty and submitted to the Graduate School.

 - Course work, approximately 15 hours